-16 Regulation (EU) 2019/933 of the European Parliament and of the Council of 20 May 2019 amending Regulation (EC) No 469/2009 concerning the supplementary protection certificate for medicinal products. http://data.europa.eu/eli/reg/2019/933/oj 17 Council (EC) Regulation No. 469/2009 of the European Parliament and of the Council of 6 May 2009 concerning the supplementary protection certificate for medicinal products; see also Council Regulation (EEC) No. 1768/92 of 18 June 1992 concerning the creation of a supplementary protection certificate for medicinal products (no longer in force).
+17 Regulation (EU) 2019/933 of the European Parliament and of the Council of 20 May 2019 amending Regulation (EC) No 469/2009 concerning the supplementary protection certificate for medicinal products. http://data.europa.eu/eli/reg/2019/933/oj 18 Council (EC) Regulation No. 469/2009 of the European Parliament and of the Council of 6 May 2009 concerning the supplementary protection certificate for medicinal products; see also Council Regulation (EEC) No. 1768/92 of 18 June 1992 concerning the creation of a supplementary protection certificate for medicinal products; see also Council Regulation (EEC) No. 1768/92 of 18 June 1992

-into-force, etc., may mitigate the damage to a certain degree, the fact remains that the exemption undermines innovation incentives in Europe and marks an unprecedented step backwards in the European IP landscape for the life sciences industry.
-Recent studies indicate significant losses in revenue, R&D expenditure, and jobs for the European biopharmaceutical industry as a result.18
+While BIO acknowledges that certain safeguards, e.g., to provide notice to SPC holders of intended acts, that the new exemption will not apply to any SPCs in effect at the time of entry-into-force, etc., may mitigate the damage to a certain degree, the fact remains that the exemption undermines innovation incentives in Europe and marks an unprecedented step backwards in the European IP landscape for the life sciences industry.